serodas/php-ddd-example/README.md

 ## 👩‍💻 Project explanation

-This project tries to be a MOOC (Massive Open Online Course) platform.
+This project tries to be a LIBRARIFY (Massive Open Online Course) platform.
 It's decoupled from any framework, but it has some Symfony and Laravel implementations.

 ### ⛱️ Bounded Contexts

-* [Mooc](src/Mooc): Place to look in if you wanna see some code 🙂.
+* [Librarify](src/Librarify): Place to look in if you wanna see some code 🙂.
 Massive Open Online Courses public platform with users, videos, notifications, and so on.
 * [Backoffice](src/Backoffice): Here you'll find the use cases needed by the Customer Support department in order to manage users, courses, videos, and so on.

 ### 🎯 Hexagonal Architecture